Guister/Guister.github.io/README.md

 <p align="justify">

-**Space Directive** is a traditional arcade space shooter where the player has the option to design their own levels and play them.
+<b>Space Directive</b> is a traditional arcade space shooter where the player has the option to design their own levels and play them.

 It was developed for Windows and Android allowing for players to save their accounts and transfer them to the different devices, keeping track of their data.